top of page

 “The price just kept changing.”

-poorly run projects, that reputation is earned.
-But here’s the truth we’ve learned from experience:
+Change orders have a reputation for being sneaky, stressful, and expensive.
+In poorly run projects, that reputation is earned.
+But here’s the truth learned from experience:

 • Change orders themselves aren’t the problem.